Tazinho/Advanced-R-Solutions/_book/02-Subsetting.md

     x[upper.tri(x)]
     ```

     __<span style="color:green">A</span>__: `upper.tri()` has really intuitive source code.
-It coerces it's input to a matrix and returns a logical matrix.
+It coerces its input to a matrix and returns a logical matrix.
 Hence describing it's behaviour for the use of subsetting is based on everything that applies to subsetting with logical matrices.

 4.  __<span style="color:red">Q</span>__: Why does `mtcars[1:20]` return an error?
 How does it differ from the
     similar `mtcars[1:20, ]`?
-    __<span style="color:green">A</span>__: In the first case `mtcar` is subsetted with a vector and the statement should return a data.frame of the first 20 columns in `mtcars`.
+    __<span style="color:green">A</span>__: In the first case `mtcars` is subsetted with a vector and the statement should return a data.frame of the first 20 columns in `mtcars` (this is like listsubsetting in the sense, that each element is a column and the result is typestable).
 Since `mtcars` only has 11 columns, the index is out of bounds, which explains the error.
 The biggest difference of `mtcars[1:20, ]` to the former case, is that now `mtcars` is subsetted with two vectors.
 In this case you will get returned the first 20 rows and all columns (like subsetting a matrix).

 5.  __<span style="color:red">Q</span>__: Implement your own function that extracts the diagonal entries from a
     matrix (it should behave like `diag(x)` where `x` is a matrix).